All Products

 outfile_path

-The OSS directory for the file.
+The path in the OSS bucket that stores the exported data file.
 It contains the following parts:

-• The OSS server information, which identifies the current OSS bucket and the basic path.
+• The OSS server information, which includes the current OSS bucket name and the basic path.
 For more information, see Use OSS foreign tables to access OSS data.

-• The path of the current task (optional).
+• (Optional) The path of the current export task.

-The preceding three parts are separated with forward slashes (/).
-A single path of the current task can contain multiple forward slashes (/), indicating that a multi-level path is used.
+The parts are separated with forward slashes (/).
+If a single path of the current export task contains multiple forward slashes (/), a multi-level path is used.
 After a file is uploaded to OSS, the complete path is: the OSS server path + the path of the current task.
-The name of the exported file must be included in outfile_path.
+The name of the exported data file must be included in the outfile_path.

 table_name

-The name of the table for which you want to create the mapping table.
+The name of the database table from which you want to export data to OSS.

-If the cluster version is PolarDB for MySQL 8.0.1.1.38 or later, you can run the following command to view the total memory size and the total number of threads that are occupied by the current export task in real time:
+If your cluster runs PolarDB for MySQL 8.0.1.1.38 or later, you can execute the following statement to view the total memory size and total number of threads used by the current export task in real time:

 SHOW STATUS LIKE "%Oss_outfile_memory_used%";

-• View the total number of threads occupied by the export task in real time.
+• View the total memory size (in bytes) used by the export task in real time.

 SHOW STATUS LIKE "%Oss_outfile_threads_running%";